 I have a BS in Communications from Boston University and a MFA in Theatre (Directing Concentration) from Arizona State University.
+In recent years I have trained with Theatrical Intimacy Education and IDC Professionals, and am beginning to work as an Intimacy Director as well.
 I look forward to coming to your neck of the woods soon!

 I am continuously inspired by the magic that happens when I have a seed of an idea that a stage manager augments, a designer refines and an actor actualizes.